kyma-incubator/documentation-component/docs/props/plugins.md

 ### Pass plugins to the component

 The `plugins` property is an array of plugins.
-To pass plugins to the component, define an array of plugins and pass it to the global provider of the Documentation Component.
+To pass plugins to the component, define an array of plugins and pass it to the global provider of the Documentation component.

 See this example: